mcal8055/is_6812/README.md

 - Evaluated neural network performance against gradient boosting to understand:
   - Where deep learning might add value
   - When it becomes **computationally expensive** without clear gains

-### 2. Ensemble (Stacking) Scaffold

-- Built a **stacked ensemble** using `caret` that combined:
-  - The XGBoost model
-  - The neural network
-  - A logistic regression meta-model on top (`caretStack`)
-- Addressed compute constraints by:
-  - Sub-sampling the training data
-  - Reducing the number of CV folds
-  - Simplifying neural net architecture
-- Showed empirically that, under our hardware and time constraints, the ensemble **did not materially outperform** the standalone XGBoost model in ROC-AUC or PR-AUC.
----